nbarbettini/Intro-Web-Series/Day 2/README.md

 <marquee>What does this tag do?</marquee>
 ```

-###TALK ABOUT DIV / SPAN TO GROUP THINGS TOGETHER
+###Grouping things together with div and span
+How can you group a whole bunch of HTML elements together so that you can control them with your CSS or Javascript.

 Have you noticed how some HTML tags will drop down to a new line while others don't?
+That is called a block element or an in-line element.

 ###Give things a class or id so that you can select it